cspr-rad/kairos-spec/src/spec.typ

 - Post-PoC, we want to allow users to post ZKPs of L2 transactions as well, rather than only raw L2 transactions.
 - Merkle roots aren't unique.
 Therefore, we could imagine the Validium state getting back into a state it has been in before, thereby allowing old L2 transactions to be reused.
 How do we avoid this issue?
 One solution would be to add an extra leaf to the Merkle tree, and update this leaf with each ZKR, e.g. $"L'" = "hash"(L)$
+- Research whether there's a way to get rid of the two phases of L2 server